-Another method is to present data in Tabular form.
+Another method is Tabular form.
 It is generally used to differentiate, categorise, relate different datasets.
-It can be a simple pros & cons table, or a data with corresponding value such as annual GDP, a bank statement, monthly expenditure etc. Quantitative data usually require such tabular form.
+It can be a simple pros & cons table, or corresponding value such as annual GDP, a bank statement, monthly expenditure etc. Quantitative data usually require such tabular form.

 Data Presentation and Analysis or Data Analysis and Presentation?

 These two go hand in hand, and it will be difficult to provide a complete differentiation between the two.
 Adding visual aspect or sorting it using grouping and presenting it in the form of table is a part of the presentation.
 Doing this further helps in analysing data.
 During a study with an aim and multiple objectives, analysis will be required to complete the required objectives.
 Compiling or presenting the analysed data will help in overall analysis and concluding the study.

 You can have a variety of data which can be used in presentations.
 Some of these chart types include :